-

 Hyperpolarized 13C nuclear magnetic resonance imaging (MRI) is a state-of-the-art technique for real-time visualization of metabolic reactions in vivo by temporarily amplifying the MRI signal of any compound labeled with 13C tens of thousands of times.
 It is expected to be a dream molecular imaging technology that can acquire signals from deep inside the body, which is difficult with optical imaging without radiation exposure like PET/CT.

 Cells become cancerous through the accumulation of genetic mutations, and the type of mutation greatly influences the response to cancer therapy.
 Many cancer-causing mutations are associated with characteristic metabolic changes.
-Hyperpolarized 13C MRI can be used to non-invasively identify mutated genes in tumors by looking at specific metabolic changes.Shingo Matsumoto Associate Professor -
+Hyperpolarized 13C MRI can be used to non-invasively identify mutated genes in tumors by looking at specific metabolic changes.Shingo Matsumoto Professor -

 In Vivo Nucleic Acid Delivery System Based on the Development of Unique Functional Lipids